Allan Sloane: Recognition

 Under his pseudonym Ellison Carroll, he was nominated for an Emmy for his 1963 Breaking Point screenplay And James Was A Very Small Snail; and again in 1969 for the Hallmark Hall of Fame (episode 81) Teacher, Teacher.
-In 1972, he won the Emmy for Outstanding Writing Achievement in Drama (Original Teleplay) with To All My Friends On Shore.
+In 1972, he won the Emmy for Outstanding Writing Achievement in Drama (Original Teleplay) with To All My Friends on Shore.

 His papers are held in the Hargrett Library at the University of Georgia.
 Recordings of a number of his radio shows, and some lectures are maintained in the Walter J. Brown Media Archives and Peabody Collection, also at the University of Georgia.

 Personal life

-Post-war, Sloane lived on Long Island, and commuted to New York (although he shared a small apartment in Manhattan with fellow-writer Alvin Boretz).
+AFter World War II, Sloane lived on Long Island and commuted to New York City, although he shared a small apartment in Manhattan with fellow-writer Alvin Boretz).
 He soon moved his family to New Canaan, Connecticut, where he lived for much of his professional life.
-He and his wife Elouise had three sons (one of whom was autistic).
+He and his wife Elouise had three sons, one of whom was autistic.